jamuribe/contact-book-client/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file.
+This variable should be the server's port, eg: http://localhost:3000.

+`REACT_APP_API_URL`

 ## Screenshots

 ![App Screenshot](./public/screenshots/contact-book_dashboard.png)